paladin235/ddos-detector/README.md

     ```bash
     tar -C $HOME -xzf kafka_2.12-2.3.0.tgz
     ```
-3. Change directory to the where you cloned the repo, then start kafka:
+3. Change directory to where you cloned the repo, then start kafka:
     ```bash
     ./start-kafka.sh
     ```